Unreasonable search and seizure in New Zealand: Exclusion of evidence

 The primary remedy for breaches of the right to be free from unreasonable search and seizure is the exclusion of evidence obtained by the search or seizure.
 This remedy is provided by s30 of the Evidence Act 2006 where evidence has been "improperly obtained".
 Evidence is "improperly obtained" if it has been obtained in breach of s21 of the NZBoRA 1993 or the various regulations of the Search and Surveillance Act 2012.
 S30 requires the judge to conduct a balancing exercise to decide whether the exclusion of the evidence is a proportionate response to the impropriety or breach of s21 committed.
-If the judge decides exclusion is proportionate to the impropriety then the evidence must be excluded.
-This means that in some cases even where a search is unreasonable evidence.
-Retrieved may still be admitted if excluding it would not be proportionate to the breach.
+If the judge decides exclusion is proportionate to the impropriety, then the evidence must be excluded.
+This means that in some cases, when a search is found to be unreasonable or unlawful, evidence retrieved during the search may still be admitted if excluding it would not be proportionate to the breach.

 The factors that the judge will have regard to in the balancing process are given in s30 (3) of the Evidence Act 2006, these include: